PLPAcademy/day-3-assignment-kathleenjebet/README.md

 What is the first step to install MySQL on Windows?

-B) Download MySQL Installer from the official website
+ANS B) Download MySQL Installer from the official website